Should you take Social Security early?

 In some cases dipping in early can be a lifesaver — if you lose your job, for example, or you have little in the way of other resources.
 Or maybe your health takes a turn for the worse.
 But in the long run, most people are better off waiting until full retirement age (usually 66 for people born from 1943 to 1954) or longer to start receiving benefits.

 The chart below shows why.
-Look at the difference in estimated monthly payments for a mid to top earner who has been making Social Security tax payments continually throughout his or her career.
+Look at the difference in estimated monthly payments for a top earner who has been making Social Security tax payments continually throughout his or her career.

 Often people don't take into account just how much money they risk losing over the long run if they take Social Security early and live beyond their life expectancy.
 And consider this: Each year your Social Security payment changes to align with cost-of-living adjustments (COLA) on a percentage basis.
 So if you take your payments early, those adjustments will be made on a smaller amount.
 As a result, over time, your COLA increases will add up to less money than if you had waited.